twcch/BookStore/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+N/A

 ## Acknowledgements

-•	Spring Boot - for providing the framework
+1. Spring Boot - for providing the framework
-•	Spring Security - for user authentication (coming soon)
+2. Spring Security - for user authentication (coming soon)

 ## Contact